heathensoft/lwjgl-guide/guide/chapter02.md

 }
 ```

-Let's see how we get the vertices and how we transfer them from our java program (client side) to the GPU.
+Let's see how we set up the vertices and transfer them from our java program (client side) to the GPU.

 ## Uploading Geometry to the GPU

 ### (Code from RenderTest.java)

-We create an array of floats representing the vertices, then we use the OpenGL
+We create an array of floats representing the vertex data, then we use the OpenGL
-api to transfer them to the GPU.
+API to transfer them to the GPU.

 ```
 [1]